naruarjun/cogrob-website/content/post/grad_shengye/index.md

 <!--more-->

-Shengye Wang recently defended his PhD thesis titled “Reliability Engineering for Long-term Autonomous Service Robots”.
+Shengye Wang recently defended his PhD thesis titled "Reliability Engineering for Long-term Autonomous Service Robots".
 He will be starting a new adventure in his life at Waymo.
 Congratulations Shengye!